-- a) The meters will be calibrated according to the relevant regulation and request of EDL. - b) The project owner and the grid company will record both output and input power readings.
-These data will be used to calculate the amount of net electricity delivered to the grid. - c) The meter's readings will be cross-checked with record document confirmed by EDL. - d) The project owner will be responsible of providing copies of record document confirmed by EDL to the DOE for verification.
+- a) During the crediting period, both the grid company and the project owner will record the values displayed by the main meter. - b) Simultaneously to step a), the project owner will both record the values displayed by the backup meters. - c) The meters will be calibrated according to the relevant regulation and request of EDL. - d) The main meter's readings will be cross-checked with record document confirmed by EDL. - e) The project owner and the grid company will record both output and input power readings from the main meter.
+These data will be used to calculate the amount of net electricity delivered to the grid. - f) The project owner will be responsible of providing copies of record document confirmed by EDL to the DOE for verification.

-If the reading in a certain month is inaccurate and beyond the allowable error or the meter doesn't work normally, the grid-connected power generation shall be determined by following measures:
+If the reading of the main meter in a certain month is inaccurate and beyond the allowable error or the meter doesn't work normally, the grid-connected power generation shall be determined by following measures:

-- e) Project owner and grid company should jointly make a reasonable and conservative estimation method which can be supported by sufficient evidence and proved to be reasonable and conservative when verified by DOE. - f) If the project owner and the grid corporation don't agree on an estimated method, arbitration will be conducted according the procedures set by the agreement to work out an estimation method.
+- g) Read the data of the backup meters. - h) If the backup meter's data is not so accurate as to be accepted, or the practice is not standardized, the project owner and the grid corporation should jointly make a reasonable and conservative estimation method which can be supported by sufficient evidence and proved to be reasonable and conservative when verified by DOE. - i) If the project owner and the grid corporation don't agree on an estimated method, arbitration will be conducted according the procedures set by the agreement to work out an estimation method.